hamed65kz/ISC-Challenge-Without-Boost/README.md

 	   -   **Trade-offs:**

 	        -   Increased complexity in thread synchronization and task prioritization.

 For simplicity, I am currently following the first approach.
 However, I believe that in the router context, reader threads are more critical, and all threads should assist with reading.
 Therefore, the second approach seems more appropriate for the router, and I have listed it in future work tasks.

+#### Queues Optimization Strategy
+To minimize latency and boost performance, I replaced idle thread polling (sleeping on empty queues) with **conditional variables**.
+Threads now wait efficiently and are _instantly notified_ when tasks arrive.
+This ensures threads wake immediately to process tasks.

 ### Sequence Diagram

 For better understanding of solution structure, I model the solution with object-level sequence diagram plus threads as a separate lifelines.